Dryer Won't Start? All the Easy Fixes You Need to Know

 Repair or Replace the Electronic Control Board

-The electronic control board is in charge of controlling timing and execution of various dryer components throughout the drying cycle.
+The electronic control board is in charge of controlling timing and execution of various dryer components throughout the cycle.
 If the board itself is damaged, it must be replaced.
-If it’s an issue of wiring connections, these can often be repaired.
-It can be hard to determine whether the control board is damaged, so it’s recommended that you have a service technician run diagnostics before you replace it.
+If it’s a wiring issue, these can often be repaired.
+It can be hard to determine whether the control board is damaged, so it’s recommended that you have a service technician run diagnostics before it’s replaced.

 shop all electronic control boards